tasket/wyng-backup/README.md

         <td style="border-style:none;"><b>Notice: Wyng project has moved to <a href="https://codeberg.org/tasket/wyng-backup">Codeberg.org!</b></a></td>
 </tr></table>

-Public beta with a range of features including:
+Release candidate with a range of features including:

  - Incremental backups of Linux logical volumes from Btrfs, XFS and Thin-provisioned LVM